AlfieriChou/galen-back/README.md

   }
   ```

+### swagger

+* path
+  * Define the interface baseUrl.

+* method
+  * Interface request method.

+* tags
+  * Interface tag.

+* summary
+  * summary is the interface description.

+* query
+  * if you query a data source using query.

+* requestBody
+  * requestBody includes body and required.
+  * body: Incoming fields
+  * required: required field

+* params
+  * url parameters, usually is id.

 ### output

-* Output Type support three types, include array object and number. if you not write output, response will output the model schema.
+* Output Type support three type array object and number. if you not write output, response will output this model attributes.

 * type